4-co/imdb/README.md

 ## Searching

-> Cosmos DB recently updated their string function performance dramatically
->
-> Read more about it [here](https://devblogs.microsoft.com/cosmosdb/new-string-function-performance-improvements-and-case-insensitive-search/)

-Some of the sample queries search the Movie Title or Actor Name using a "contains" query.
+Some of the sample queries search the Movie Title or Actor Name using a "like" query.
 For a small amount of documents searching across a small number of fields, this works fine.
-However, if search is a primary use case or you want "full text" search, you should integrate Cosmos DB with [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-howto-index-cosmosdb) as the queries will be richer, faster and less expensive.
+However, if search is a primary use case or you want "full text" search, you should integrate Cosmos DB with Azure Search as the queries will be richer, faster and less expensive.

 The Genre search uses an "array_contains" search.
 In a relational model, you would likely have a MoviesGenres table and use a join (a Movie has 1..n Genres)

+Note that in Cosmos DB, search is case sensitive, so searching Movies for "matrix" will return zero documents but searching for "Matrix" will return the correct number of documents.
+We chose to address this by adding a "textSearch" field that is a lowercase version of the title or actor name (it could contain other keywords as well).
+This adds size to the document, but prevents having to use contains(lower(m.title), 'matrix').
+By using lower(), you are doing a full table scan and not using the index.
+For 1300 movies, this is minimal work, but at scale, it will be slow and expensive.

-We  create composite indices on title, movieId for Movies and name, actorId for Actors.
+Order by is also case sensitive in Cosmos DB, so Alice Through the Looking Glass sorts before Alice in Wonderland.
+We use the textSearch field to avoid this behavior.
+We also create composite indices on textSearch, movieId for Movies and textSearch, actorId for Actors.
 Since Movies and Actors may have the same name, this allows us to ensure deterministic ordering.
 To order by a composite key in Cosmos DB, you must first create the composite index.
 See [index.json](./index.json) for the index definitions.

-Again, for large or advanced search workloads, you should integrate Azure Cognitive Search as part of the solution.
-More information is [here](https://docs.microsoft.com/en-us/azure/search/search-howto-index-cosmosdb)
+Again, for large or advanced search workloads, you should integrate Azure Search (or SOLR) as part of the solution, using the Cosmos DB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to keep the index fresh is a proven model.

 ## Understanding RUs